thomaslin2020/uncertainty/README.md

 - [ ] Integration with Excel data through drag and drop
 - [ ] Performs calculations on entire tables
 - [ ] Export results as **PDF** with Latex formatting, **csv**, and **excel**
-- [ ] Share results with friends
-- [ ] Login to track calcultion history
-- [ ] Graphing based on uncertainty values

 Try it at [https://thomaslin2020.github.io/uncertainty](https://thomaslin2020.github.io/uncertainty)